 - Paraglide – For the more adventurous, paragliding can be the most awe-inspiring way to see Lake Annecy and its surrounding beauty.
 The area has ideal air conditions and environment for air sports and there are plenty of companies that offer paragliding with packages for first-timers.
 One company, Aeroslide, provides information in English and prices online.
 Other companies include Annecy Aventure, Takamaka Annecy, and Adrénaline.

 - Visit the European Gardens (Jardins de l’Europe) and the Bridge of Love (Pont des Amours) – The European Gardens are an ideal way to spend an afternoon near the lake.
-The gardens will connect you to the must-see Pont des Amours and an island (Île des Cygnes) built for the lake’s first swans.
+The gardens will connect you to the must-see Pont des Amours and an island (Île des Cygnes "Swan Island") that was built for the lake’s first swans (gifted from Geneva).

-- Carillon de la Basilique de la Visitation – With stained glass mosaics and a carillon of 38 bells, the 19th century church is really worth a visit.
-Its visiting hours include Saturdays at 4pm June 16 – August 11 and September 1 – 15.
-It is also open September 15 from 2:15pm – 5:15 pm.
+- Carillon de la Basilique de la Visitation – With stained glass mosaics and a carillon of 38 bells, the 19th-century church is really worth a visit.
+Its visiting hours include Saturdays at 4 pm June 16 – September 1.

 - Tour de France 2013: On the 100th Anniversary of the tour, Stage 20 began in Annecy on July 20th, 2013.

 - Fête du Lac (Lake Festival) occurs the first weekend of August, with fireworks and many attractions.

 - Descente des Alpages (Return from Alpine Pastures) offers a festival on the second Saturday of October with local food, music, and entertainment highlighting the region’s strengths.

 - Ice Cream – The traditional ice cream maker and renowned Le Glacier des Alpes has been running for more than 35 years!

 - Cheeses – Reblochon and Tome des Bauges